kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         Is_match /= nomatch.
     %% ------------------------------------------ find_str_tg/1

-The function with all debugging calls removed is really short:
+The plain function with all debugging calls removed is really short:

     %% ------------------------------------------ find_str_tg/1
     %% function find_str_tg/1